 Moreover, numerous medical research articles found that hyperventilation disrupts normal calcium metabolism and can lead to osteoporosis, brittle bones and other related abnormalities.
 Hence, sleeping on one's back will gradually destroy bones too.
 The effect will be even stronger, if a person sleeps the whole night in a supine position.

 Sleep is not a joke to take care about bones only.
 It is a fatal poison for the chronically sick since millions of patients die every year because of the impacts of sleep, where supine sleep is one of the leading factors of these deaths.
 Therefore, the ideal or best sleeping postures must be selected based on optimum personal respiratory parameters (easier and slower breathing) and the greatest body-oxygen test test results.
-A particular stress-free breath-holding time check is the easiest way to choose your best individual sleeping positions, as it is explained in the first link above "Proper Sleep Postures".
+A particular stress-free breath-holding time check is the easiest way to choose your best individual sleeping positions and measure nocturnal hypoxemia, as it is explained in the first link above "Proper Sleep Postures".

 Reference web pages: